 I was born on the 21st of September 1934.
 This was when we lived in Taunus Strasse, Berlin- Friedenau.
 Some time during 1937 we moved to Bozener Strasse in Berlin-Schöneberg.
 This is where Tante Ilse and Onkel Addi lived as well and also my friend Cordula Lepsius and her parents.
 Later on we did get to know Family Todtenhausen who lived in the house opposite our apartment building.

-We lived on the second floor, Tante Ilse lived two floors further up.
+We lived on the third floor, Tante Ilse lived two floors further up.
 Mum quite often went up with me to visit Tante Ilse.
 One of my early memories is that Tante Ilse and Mum were lying under the bright lights of some tanning lamps (Höhensonne).
 They used some oil on their skin which smelled beautiful and made their skin look shiny.
 Their skin had usually a bit of a tan.
 They wore some protective dark glasses.
 Sometimes they made me lie under the lamp for a little while.
 I liked it when some of this nice smelling oil was rubbed all over my body.
 I too had to wear these dark glasses.
 I liked to wear them for a little while.
 But I was required to lie totally still.
 Very soon I did get sick of it, not wanting to lie still any more under the hot tanning lamp.
 I was then always glad when I was allowed to get up again.

 I remember thinking that Auntie was a very beautiful looking woman with her very long curly hair.
 I remember watching In the three way mirrors of her dressing table how Auntie brushed her hair.
 It was very strong and long chestnut-coloured hair.
 Auntie usually brushed it slightly back so it stayed behind her ears.
 She often wore very long blue earrings.
 Oh, I loved the look of these blue earrings!
 They looked so beautiful hanging down from Auntie’s ears.
 I think Mum did not wear any earrings, because her ears were covered by her hair.
 Mum’s brown hair was very fine and much shorter than Auntie’s.
 My hair was rather fine too.
 Mum always cut it quite short.
 I often wished that I could wear my hair longer but Mum would not let me grow it longer.